Matthew Boldy Game Preview: Wild vs. Jets

 Boldy Season Stats Insights

-- Boldy has averaged 14:04 of ice time this season (with a plus-minus rating of +7).
+- In 27 games this season, Boldy has averaged 14:14 on the ice, while putting up a plus-minus rating of +7.

-- Boldy has netted a goal in a game nine times this year in 26 games played, including multiple goals once.
+- In 10 of 27 games this year, Boldy has scored a goal, and he has one game with multiple goals.

-- In 16 of 26 games this year, Boldy has recorded a point, and three of those games included multiple points.
+- In 17 of 27 games this season, Boldy has registered a point, and three of those games included multiple points.

-- The implied probability is 62.5% that Boldy hits the over on his points over/under based on the odds.
+- Boldy's odds on his points over/under carry an implied probability of 65.4% that he goes over.

-- There is an implied probability of 43.5% of Boldy going over his assist prop bet, considering the moneyline odds.
+- Boldy has an implied probability of 45.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.